VORTA: Efficient Video Diffusion via Routing Sparse Attention: Introduction

 \section{Introduction}

 Video Diffusion Transformers (VDiTs) have demonstrated impressive video generation performance, producing realistic and dynamic content \citep{CogVideoX,MovieGen,Hunyuan,Wan}.
 Despite this progress, VDiTs remain computationally expensive due to the inherently high-dimensional nature of video data, compounded by the quadratic complexity of attention operations.
 For example, recent HunyuanVideo \citep{Hunyuan} requires almost 1000 seconds (500 PFLOPS) to generate a 5-second 720p video at 24 frames per second (FPS) on an H100 GPU.
-To mitigate the high sampling cost, studies \citep{CM,DMD,PCD} have proposed to enforce the self-consistency property of probability flow ODE (PF-ODE) \citep{ScoreMatching} through distillation, achieving up to an $8\times$ reduction in sampling steps \citep{fastvideo}.
-Other research \citep{PAB,TeaCache,FasterCache} introduces caching intermediate features to accelerate sampling without additional training.
+To mitigate the high sampling cost, few-step sampling methods \citep{CM,DMD,PCD} leverage distillation on the self-consistency property of the probability flow ODE (PF-ODE) \citep{ScoreMatching}, achieving up to an $8\times$ reduction in sampling steps \citep{fastvideo}.
+Other research \citep{PAB,TeaCache,FasterCache} introduces intermediate feature caching to accelerate sampling without additional training.